UWARG/computer-vision/README.md

     [ZBar] (http://zbar.sourceforge.net/download.html)

 ####Installation Instructions:
+If you intend to use Windows or Mac, you will need to run a Docker image.
+The Docker image is pre-configured with the appropriate libraries.
+Please refer to the instructions here: [Docker Installation](http://docs.uwarg.com/computer-vision/)

+*For Linux:*

 1. Install the dependencies listed above.
-This will vary based on your system.
+This may vary based on your system.
 2. Clone the Project
-3. Use CMake to setup the project from the CMake list
+3. Run `./build.sh` to build and compile the project.
-4. Compile

-For Linux, refer to the detailed instructions here: [Linux Installation](http://docs.uwarg.com/computer-vision/Building-the-project-[Linux]/)
+Refer to the detailed instructions here: [Linux Installation](http://docs.uwarg.com/computer-vision/Building-the-project-[Linux]/)
-For Windows or Mac, you will need a Docker installation.
-Please refer to the instructions here: [Docker Installation](http://docs.uwarg.com/computer-vision/)

 ####Running the Program
 After compiling, an executable will be present in the build directory.
 To run it type: